Pseudospectrum of Reissner-Nordstr\"om black holes: quasinormal mode instability and universality: The pseudospectrum of Reissner-Nordstr om black holes

 An interesting aspect of the asymptotic pseudospectral contours is evident in the right panel of Fig.~\ref{asympt}, where we observe a kink at $\text{Re}(M\omega)\sim 6$.
 In the range of our analysis, the value of $\text{Re}(M\omega)$ at which the kink occurs decreases as $\log_{10}(\epsilon)$ decreases, slowly moving closer to the imaginary axis.
 We expect that the kink will eventually meet the imaginary axis for very small $\log_{10}(\epsilon)$.

 Our numerical investigation indicates that this kink does not have a physical origin, but rather is due to the accumulation of numerical error.
 The curvature sign of the contour changes at the kink, so any fitting beyond the kink itself will not reflect the true logarithmic structure of the pseudospectra.
 In Fig.~\ref{kink} we verify that the kink is indeed a numerical artifact: as the number of interpolation grid points $N$ increases, the kink moves further away from the imaginary axis.
 This shows that the well-resolved region in the complex plane grows as we increase the resolution.
 A similar phenomenon occurs in the calculation of operator eigenvalues through matrix approximations: for a given resolution $N$ only certain eigenvalues can be trusted, but their number increases as $N$ grows.
-What we observe is the counterpart of this phenomenon at the level of the pseudospectrum, so we expect that the kink should disappear in the limit $N\rightarrow \infty$.
+What we observe is the counterpart of this phenomenon at the level of the pseudospectrum, so we expect that the kink should disappear\footnote{Assessing the convergence of the pseudospectra in a quantitative way requires special care, as pointed out in Ref.~\cite{Jaramillo:2020tuu}.
+The numerical scheme is sensitive to the underlying regularity class of the involved functional spaces.
+In the limit $N\rightarrow \infty$ one must take into account the regularity issues on the QNM spectra eigenfunctions identified in Refs.~\cite{Ansorg:2016ztf,Gajic:2019oem,Gajic:2019qdd,2020arXiv200407868G}.
+A rigorous mathematical and numerical convergence analysis is beyond the scope of this work.} in the limit $N\rightarrow \infty$.

 Taking into account the above limitations of fitting pseudospectral contour lines, we can explore if these branches agree with Eq.~\eqref{e:log_branches}.
 All branches we have checked in the range $\log_{10}(\epsilon)\in[-3,-35]$ can indeed be fitted accurately by a logarithmic function of the form \eqref{e:log_branches}, in agreement with the Schwarzschild findings in Ref.~\cite{Jaramillo:2021tmt}.
 (Note in passing that the asymptotics of pseudospectra for the P\"oschl-Teller potential are also described by the logarithmic expression~(\ref{e:log_branches})~\cite{Jaramillo:2020tuu}, but the constants $C_1, C_2$ and $C_3$ have very different values, reflecting the different nature of the P\"oschl-Teller potential at null infinity.)
 Even though the fits are quite accurate away from the QNM region, where logarithmic asymptotic behavior is expected, Eq.~\eqref{e:log_branches} is a good approximation even close to the QNM corresponding to some given $\epsilon$, in agreement with the discussion in Sec.~\ref{QNM free region}.